Shopify/polaris-resource-list-examples/README.md

 To see the examples in action, run:

 ```
+npm install
 npm start
 ```

 This runs the app in the development mode.
+If you prefer, you can run these commands using Yarn.

 - Open [http://localhost:3000](http://localhost:3000) to view it in the browser
 - The page will reload if you make edits